libplctag/libplctag4android/README.md

 # libplctag4android

 An experimental repo with an example Android application using libplctag.

-This is a direct copy of the great work done by @GitHubDragonFly.
+This is a direct copy of the great work done by @GitHubDragonFly with some minor tweaks to use the core C library and the libplctag4j Tag.java wrapper unchanged.

-Goals:
+TODO:
-- [ ] Get the working version into Git.
+- [x] Get the working version into Git.
-- [ ] Make the Gradle build check out the release branch of libplctag from the main C repo when building.
+- [x] Make the Gradle build check out the release branch of libplctag from the main C repo when building.
-- [ ] Get the Android changes back into the main C repo.
+- [x] Get the Android changes back into the main C repo.
 - [ ] Make the Gradle build load the NDK.
 - [ ] Make the build process work on GitHub Actions.
-- [ ] Use the libplctag4j Java version or figure out another way to share the Java code part.
+- [x] Use the libplctag4j Java version or figure out another way to share the Java code part.
 - [ ] Documentation!